clairton/unoapi-cloud/README.md

 PORT=the http port
-IGNORE_GROUP_MESSAGES=false to send group messages received in socket to webhook, default true IGNORE_BROADCAST_STATUSES=false to send stories in socket to webhook, default true IGNORE_BROADCAST_MESSAGES=false to send broadcast messages in socket to webhook, default false IGNORE_HISTORY_MESSAGES=true to import messages when connect, default is true IGNORE_OWN_MESSAGES=false to send own messages in socket to webhook, default true
+IGNORE_GROUP_MESSAGES=false to send group messages received in socket to webhook, default true IGNORE_BROADCAST_STATUSES=false to send stories in socket to webhook, default true IGNORE_STATUS_MESSAGE=false to send stories in socket to webhook, default true IGNORE_BROADCAST_MESSAGES=false to send broadcast messages in socket to webhook, default false IGNORE_HISTORY_MESSAGES=true to import messages when connect, default is true IGNORE_OWN_MESSAGES=false to send own messages in socket to webhook, default true